 If you are exclusively breastfeeding your infant, this won't mean a change in your baby's diet.
 But you will need to make changes in your own diet because cows' milk proteins can pass into your breast milk.

 Exclude Milk and Any Foods Containing Cows’ Milk Proteins

 You will need to exclude milk and any foods that contain milk from your diet.
 As the milk proteins in goats' milk and sheep's milk are similar to those in cows' milk, they can also trigger a reaction and should also be excluded.
-A milk protein-free diet not only means excluding all kinds of milk -- whole fat, semi-skimmed, skimmed and non-fat -- but also buttermilk, evaporated milk, condensed milk, milk-based drinks (including some smoothies), milk powder, butter, margarine, ghee, all kinds of cheese (including Parmesan, mascarpone, and cream cheese), yoghurt, fromage frais, crème fraîche, cream (including soured cream), ice cream, and frozen yoghurt.
+A milk protein-free diet not only means excluding all kinds of milk -- whole fat, semi-skimmed, skimmed and non-fat -- but also buttermilk, evaporated milk, condensed milk, milk-based drinks (including some smoothies), milk powder, butter, margarine, ghee, all kinds of cheese (including Parmesan, mascarpone, and cream cheese), yogurt, fromage frais, crème fraîche, cream (including soured cream), ice cream, and frozen yogurt.

 As well as these dairy products, you will also need to check packaging labels for components of milk.
 Terms to look out for include:

-- Hydrolysed casein
+- Hydrolyzed casein

 - Milk solids or milk sugar solids

 Milk might be added to prepared foods in both solid and liquid forms, sometimes as a flavoring such as in cheese and onion crisps.
 Below is a list of some of the types of processed foods that may contain milk: